MKujawa1/DataBase_Control/README.md

 **Create db WINDOW** - the last element to create new database
 * Database name - name your database
 * Table name - name your table
-* Define type of variables - define type of variables in passed columns
+* Define type of variables - define type of variables in passed columns (seperate all types with ,)
 * Create database - button to create new database

 ![image](https://user-images.githubusercontent.com/99027230/190420174-ad0843e6-5cc0-4ba3-9751-5393547fa424.png)